-When this excess sebum comes in contact with dead and deformed skin cells which are shed, they cause infectious outbreaks of pimples.
+When this excess sebum comes in contact with dead and deformed skin cells which are shed, they cause pimple outbreaks.
 As this oil combined with debris and grime is a breeding ground for otherwise dormant bacteria under the skin.
 This causes inflammations and skin eruptions at a proliferating rate due to surges during pregnancy.
-Common affected areas for women are face, chin, chest, breast and neck.

 What Causes Acne During Pregnancy?

 Wondering how acne is caused during pregnancy?
 Well!
 The most important factor will be hormonal imbalance, but there are some other contributors to it.
 These may not just cause pimples during pregnancy but also worsen the already existing pimples.
 Here are some common causes of pregnancy acne–

 - Hormonal Factors – When sex hormones called androgen begin secreting during pregnancy along with estrogen and progesterone, the female body begins to see the changes.
 The most important change is the production of excess sebum or natural body oil that begin clogging of pores and causing bacterial infection.
 This builds up to inflammation and the formation of pimples.

 - Dietary Modifications – Pregnancy is a time when cravings combine with prescriptions of a healthy diet and you end up eating a lot more than what you would, otherwise.
 Many women get urges tending towards fried, oily, sweet, processed and other fatty foods that cause acne during pregnancy.